TrippCreates/Tripp-BlueStamp-Portfolio/drone.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7Dy2yKRyk_c?si=bA4rlciMUSBTVUgt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 **Overview**\
-This is the Final milestone of my foam 3D-printed model rocket.
-I successfully launched it and deployed the parachute for this milestone.
+This is the Final milestone of my drone.
+I successfully integrated within it a FPV system in which I can watch live the view from my drone as I fly it.

 **Accomplishments**\
-Since the prior milestone, I've revamped almost the whole rocket.
-The body is shorter.
-I made a new nose cone and new fins, and I remade the engine compartment.
-I've attached all the STL files for it below, and I think its because of the added precision and the dropped weight that allowed for a successful mission.
+The accomplishment of this milestone was adding an FPV system.
+I had to connect transmitters, solder on more wires, and find space for a camera on my already too-heavy drone.
+Overall, it was very cool to work with camera systems which was something completely new to me.
+Getting to fly the drone from a live view was also a feeling like no other that might piloting a drone much easier.

 **Challenges**\
-The biggest challenge for this milestone was designing and printing the parts.
-I wasted a lot of time trying to figure out the best precision to print out the designs at.
-I started at just a millimeter, but had to move it up to 2.5 mm as the perfect combination of precision and room for error.
-It was also really hard learning to design and print a screw mechanism for the engine bay.
+The biggest challenge for this milestone was working with filming equipment.
+I had never worked with cameras and the electronics for these systems are very fragile and expensive.
+This meant I had to be extra careful while implementing the FPV systems.

 **Next Step**\
 For now, I am done with this project.
 However, in the future I want to increase the autonomous abilities of the drone.